saint0x/kv-cache/tests/FINDINGS.md

    - Tool execution followed pattern matches regardless of LLM preferences

 ### Conclusion
-The chaos experiment successfully demonstrated the power of pattern matching to override LLM behavior, while also revealing areas for improvement in natural language processing and number format handling.
-The system shows promise for controlled tool selection through pattern matching, but needs refinement for more robust number handling and edge cases.
+The chaos experiment successfully demonstrated the power of pattern matching to override LLM behavior.
+The system shows promise for controlled tool selection through pattern matching.